 Ireland Job Seeker Visa for Graduates: Can You Work After Studying?

 International students who have received stamp 2 can work part-time in the country for 20 hours during the college term, and full-time during the college holiday permit.
 The holiday permits are in July, June, and September.
-The time between 15th December to 15th January is also the college holiday period.
+The time between 15th December and 15th January is also the college holiday period.
 However, international students who have entered Ireland with Stamp 2A are not permitted to work.

 Can I Apply for a Work Visa Without a Job Offer in Ireland?

 No. Ireland does not provide a job seeker visa.
 This means if you do not have a job offer, you cannot apply for work.
 All work visas in Ireland are issued to applicants who already have a job offer.
-This means if you want to work in Ireland you need to secure-
+This means if you want to work in Ireland, you need to secure-

 - A job offer in advance